[?] Subscribe To The Bookkeeping Blog

 Right about now you are probably wondering, "How do you invoice yourself for business expenses?
 Is there a way to get my personal funds back and still provide an audit trail?"

 The answer is "Yes".
 You record money from your pocket spent on items relating to your business by submitting an expense report to your bookkeeper.
 (Don't forget to attach all the receipts to the report.
 No receipt, no tax deduction!)
-The bookkeeping entry to record the expense report is:
+This is a MUST procedure for incorporated companies if you want to claim ITCs.

 Then when you need the cash, write a cheque to yourself for the total amount on the expense report.
 This bookkeeping entry will be recorded as follows: